CALL NOW FOR A FREE CONSULTATION (888) 607-8690

 What is “Road Debris?”

 Any object left in the road, intentionally or unintentionally, qualifies as road debris.
 This represents a hazard to drivers regardless of factors like size and weight.
-Common smaller categories of road debris like plastic garbage bags or cardboard boxes may seem like no threat but may hold jagged metal, glass, or rocks to crack your windshield or puncture your tires.
+Common smaller categories of road debris like plastic garbage bags or cardboard boxes may seem like no threat.
+However, these may hold jagged metal, glass, or rocks to crack your windshield or puncture your tires.
 Even an empty plastic bag may become stuck to your windshield and impair your vision.
 Avoiding this debris is instrumental to minimizing your risk of injury behind the wheel.

 Larger debris can be much more apparently dangerous and is usually much easier to spot.
 Fallen trees and branches can be a common occurrence during severe storms.
 Trees, along with light and telephone poles, can even block multiple lanes of traffic if they fall.
 Leftover equipment from road construction, including traffic cones and other dividers, can also be debris if not properly disposed of or removed from the work site.